sud092/zabbix-mysql-multi/README.md

 zabbix_get -s <agent-ip> -P <zabbix-agent-port> -k mysql.questions[3308]
 ```

-7. Import Template in the Zabbix web interface.
+7. Import the xml template to the Zabbix web interface.

 Item and Trigger prototypes are listed under the Templates discovery tab, not items or triggers.
 Once added to a host, Zabbix will start gathering metric data.
-You might need to restart Zabbix server or Agent.
+You might need to restart Zabbix server and/or Agent.
 Be patient.